manuelbieh/react-book/basics/excursus-es2015+.md

 class MyComponent extends React.Component {}
 ```

 Using the inbuilt `super()` function the component can call the **constructor** of its parent class.
-In terms of React, the use of `super()` is only necessary if new and own classes have been added and if a constructor is present.
+In terms of React, the use of `super()` is only necessary if new classes have been added and if a constructor is present.
 If this is the case, `super()` is called and its `props` are passed to the constructor of the `React.Component`.

 ```
 class MyComponent extends React.Component {